 Step 4 – Preview

-Finally, it’s important to review your question.
+Finally, it’s important to add starter code and review your question.

 ✅Keep in mind that the preview pad will not display hidden test cases in this view to accurately show what a candidate will see.
 To review hidden test cases, return to the test cases step.

 Once you’ve finished setup of your app, click Save and Promote To Active Question to add your question to the Question Bank.